PokieSteven/Blog1/README.md

 <img src="Figure 3.png"> **Figure 3 History of gene therapy , [Source:TAMURA, R., & TODA, M. (2020).
 Historic Overview of Genetic Engineering Technologies for Human Gene Therapy. _Neurologia Medico-Chirurgica, 60_(10), 483–491. ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7555159/)**

 Why does history matter?
 As we have seen, genetic-related treatments are carefully monitored and legalised.
 Because there are potential dangers within the works of genetic manipulation.
-Because there are potential dangers within the works of genetic manipulation as such, the creation of new diseases or an organism of complete different species.
+Because there are potential dangers within the works of genetic manipulation, such as the creation of new diseases or an organism of completely different species.

 In 2019, a scientist in China created genetically altered twins, by altering the genes of the embryos.
 [Vera Lucia Raposo](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6724388/#r16), a law expert on science, claims that,
 > “In spite of the alleged reason for the genetic intervention related with the prevention of HIV, the scientific community also knows that the CCR5 gene is related with major brain functions.
 He Jiankui might have done some kind of human enhancement by created two especially intelligent human beings, with better memory and higher IQ.”